Can I get a heck yes for casserole season?! This chicken fajita casserole is one of my absolute favorites!

 - shredded cheddar cheese

-- In a large cast-iron skillet (I used 12 inches – it needs to be large) over medium heat, add oil and let it get hot, about 1 minute.
-Add chicken, 1 tablespoon taco seasoning, and salt and pepper and saute for 2-3 minutes until browned.
+- Make your chicken.
+Heat up a large enameled cast-iron skillet or oven-safe pan (I used 12 inches – it needs to be large) over medium heat.
+Add oil and let it get hot.
+Add chicken, 1 tablespoon taco seasoning, salt, and pepper, and saute for 2-3 minutes until browned on the outside (chicken does not have to be cooked all the way through).
 Remove from pan and set aside.

-- Then add onions, salt and pepper, and saute for 2-3 minutes until slightly softened.
-If needed, add a splash of broth if you need to deglaze the pan and speed up the cooking process some.
-Next add peppers and remaining taco seasoning and saute for another 2-3 minutes.
+- Make your vegetables.
+To the same pan, add onions, a little salt and pepper, and saute for 2-3 minutes until slightly softened.
+If needed, add a splash of broth (you can use some from the amount you measured out) if you need to deglaze the pan.
+Add peppers and remaining taco seasoning and saute for another 2-3 minutes.

-- Add rice and mix well to combine and let toast for 1-2 minutes.
-Then add in the cooked chicken, fire-roasted tomatoes, green chiles, and mushrooms, and mix well to combine.
-Finally, add broth and carefully stir to incorporate.
-You want to make sure you have enough liquid so you can see a little on the top, but not completely covering everything.
-Not enough liquid and you will be left with uncooked rice and too much and it won’t absorb.
+- Mix your casserole.
+Add rice and mix well to combine and let toast for 1-2 minutes.
+Add in the cooked chicken, fire-roasted tomatoes, green chiles, and mushrooms, and mix well to combine.
+Add broth and carefully stir to make sure it is well incorporated.
+You want to make sure you have enough liquid so you can see a little on the top, but not submerge everything.
+Not enough liquid and you will be left with uncooked rice.
+Too much and it will be too soggy and won’t absorb.
 See the pictures for reference.

-- Cover with tin foil and bake for 45 minutes.
-Remove the foil and bake for another 5-10 minutes until all the liquid is absorbed.
+- Bake.
+Cover with tin foil and bake for 45 minutes.
+Remove the foil and bake for another 10-15 minutes until the liquid is absorbed.
+The rice should be cooked through and fluffy.
 Remove from oven, sprinkle with shredded cheese, and bake for another 1-2 minutes until cheese is melted.

-- Top with toppings of choice and enjoy!
+- Enjoy!
+Top with optional toppings or topping of choice and enjoy!

 Can you use cauliflower rice instead of rice to make it low-carb?

-What if I don’t have a cast-iron or large enough skillet?
+What if I don’t have a cast-iron or a large enough skillet?

-If you don’t have a large cast-iron skillet, no worries at all.
-Simply make the chicken and veggies mixture and then add it to the large casserole dish.
-Add the remaining ingredients, mix it up, and bake.
+If you don’t have a large skillet, no worries at all.
+Simply make the chicken and veggies mixture and then add it to a large casserole dish or baking dish.
+Add the remaining ingredients and follow the directions as written.
 It works the same, you just have to dirty another dish.

 Is fajita seasoning the same as taco seasoning?